kstenerud/dogma/kbnf.md

 The left part of a rule can define a [symbol](#symbols), a [macro](#macros), or a [function](#functions).
 Their names share the global namespace, and must be unique (they are case sensitive).

 The first rule listed in the document is assumed to be the start rule, and therefore must define a [symbol](#symbols).

+**Note**: Whitespace in a KBNF rule is only used to separate tokens and for visual layout purposes.
+It does not imply any semantic meaning.

 ### Symbols